SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v3.md

 In this lab, you will complete the following tasks:

-- Task 1: Setup configuration for miyagi app
+- Task 1: Set up configuration for miyagi app
 - Task 2: Run miyagi frontend locally
 - Task 3: Persist embeddings in Azure AI Search
-- Task 4: Build Docker Images for the Recommendation service
+- Task 4: Build Docker Images for the Recommendation Service
 - Task 5: Push the Docker Image of the Recommendation service to the Container registry
 - Task 6: Create a Container app for recommendation-service
 - Task 7: Verify Recommendation Service using Swagger